ColoradoChristianUniversity/CIS-230-SP25/Ethics/BradyPacheco/Week09Ethics-BradyPacheco.md

 ## Excursus

-The dilemma here is that a teammate of mine is up for a raise at the company but is only up for the raise beacuse he has mistakenly been given credit for things I have done.
+The dilemma here is that a teammate of mine is up for a raise at the company but is only up for the raise because he has mistakenly been given credit for things I have done.
 This teammate is also not great at what he does and does not learn things quickly.

-This is an issue because while I want to adovacte for myeslef, I also need to account for potential relational aspects which could he hurt.
+This is an issue because while I want to advocate for myself, I also need to account for potential relational aspects which could he hurt.
 It is the question of trying to balance what I feel I deserve while trying to keep everyone else's feelings intact.

 ## My Choice

 I would choose option 2.
 This is the most direct and concise option.
 In my opinion, option 1 gives too much power to someone who may or not use it the way I want them to.
-By placing the advocate role on my teammates shoulders instead of myself, there is no garuentee he will say what I hope he will or need him to.
-Option 3 is also not the best because it does not let me advoacte for myself at all and just accepts things as they are.
-While this can be benefical sometimes, I do not beleive this is one of those situations.
+By placing the advocate role on my teammates shoulders instead of myself, there is no guarantee he will say what I hope he will or need him to.
+Option 3 is also not the best because it does not let me advocate for myself at all and just accepts things as they are.
+While this can be beneficial sometimes, I do not believe this is one of those situations.
 Option 2 is the best option because it allows me to say what I want and need to say to everyone I think needs to hear it.
-This is the best possible way for me to advoacte for myself and get what I desire.
+This is the best possible way for me to advocate for myself and get what I desire.